SensesProject/land-use/src/assets/text/en.md

 +++ cdr 1

-Land-use change differs substantially between the SSP2-Baseline and the SSP2-1.9 pathway.
+Land-use change differs substantially between the no climate policy scenario and the 1.5°C pathway.

 +++ change 0

-In the SSP2-Baseline scenario, agricultural land (including dedicated @orange(bioenergy crops)) expands by about 600 Mha between 2005 and 2100 (corresponding to a relative increase of about 12%) at the cost of @blue(forests) and @purple(other natural land).
+In the no climate policy scenario, agricultural land (including dedicated @orange(bioenergy crops)) expands by about 600 Mha between 2005 and 2100 (corresponding to a relative increase of about 12%) at the cost of @blue(forests) and @purple(other natural land).
 The main driver for the expansion of agricultural land is increased @yellow(crop) and @green(livestock) production, and to some extent biomass production used as substitute for fossil fuel in the energy system.

 +++ change 1

-The dynamics in the SSP2-1.9 mitigation pathway differ in several aspects.
+The dynamics in the 1.5°C pathway differ in several aspects.
 First, land used for agricultural production declines to allow for large-scale @blue(afforestation) of about 700 Mha globally by 2100.
-At the same time, 750 Mha of land are dedicated to @orange(bioenergy crop) production in 2100.
-Therefore, the area available for food production is substantially reduced in the SSP2-1.9 mitigation pathway.
+At the same time, 750 Mha of land are dedicated to @orange(2nd generation bioenergy crop) production in 2100.
+Therefore, the area available for food production is substantially reduced in the 1.5°C pathway.

 +++ change 2

-Production of bioenergy in @neon(SSP2-1.9) is about 4 times higher compared to @red(SSP2-Baseline) in 2100, and mostly used in combination with CCS in the energy system, which results in large-scale CDR of more than 10 Gt CO2 per year.
+Production of bioenergy in the @neon(1.5°C pathway) is about 4 times higher compared to the @red(no climate policy scenario) in 2100, and mostly used in combination with CCS in the energy system, which results in large-scale CDR of more than 10 Gt CO2 per year.

 +++ change 3

 But with more land dedicated land-based CDR and less land available for food production, food prices rise, which threatens food security.
-Therefore, the @neon(SSP2-1.9) pathway comes with a trade-off between land-based CDR for meeting the Paris Agreement goals and the broader Sustainable Development Goal (SDG) Agenda.
+Therefore, the @neon(1.5°C pathway) comes with a trade-off between land-based CDR for meeting the Paris Agreement goals and the broader Sustainable Development Goal (SDG) Agenda.

 +++ change 4

-Furthermore, a high-level implementation of BECCS may also pose risks of desertification, land degradation, and countering adaptation measures.
+Furthermore, a high-level implementation of bioenergy with CCS (BECCS) may also pose risks of desertification, land degradation, and countering adaptation measures.

 +++ sustainable 0

 ## Is it possible to reach the Paris Agreement goals without major trade-offs in the AFOLU sector?

-The SSP2-19 mitigation pathway presented above is compatible is the Paris Agreement goals but comes with a trade-off regarding food security.
+The 1.5°C pathway presented above is compatible with the Paris Agreement goals but comes with a trade-off regarding food security.
 Therefore, the question arises if it is possible to minimize such unwanted trade-offs.
-In this context, dietary patterns play an important role because the production of animal-based food products is land-demanding.
+In this context, dietary patterns play an important role, because the production of animal-based food products is land-demanding.
 Therefore, a shift of dietary patterns towards less animal-based food products could reduce the overall pressure in the AFOLU sector, which would be of particular advantage in a mitigation pathway with land-based CDR.
-Below we show a different set of scenarios consisting of a @neon(default mitigation policy) (similar to SSP2-19, but run by a different model) and a @green(sustainable mitigation policy), which includes early action, lifestyle and regulation policies.
+Below we show a different set of scenarios consisting of a @neon(default mitigation policy) (similar to the 1.5°C pathway, but run by a different model) and a @green(sustainable mitigation policy).
+The sustainable mitigation policy pathway includes the political dimension (early political action, regulatory policies) but also lifestyle changes, such as shifts in dietary patterns.

 +++ sustainable 1